timscott/flipit/README.markdown

 		//do the feature
 	});

-The default settings provider is `AppSettingsFeatureSettingsProvider`.
+The default settings provider is `ConfigFeatureSettingsProvider`.
 You can change it.

 	FlipItConfig.FeatureSettingsProvider = new SomeCustomFeatureSettingsProvider();